-Over the years, BoatUS's Consumer Protection department has written plenty on the importance of getting a marine survey on a boat you're considering buying, and for good reason.
+Over the years, BoatUS has written plenty on the importance of getting a marine survey on a boat you're considering buying, and for good reason.
 For many people, a boat may be the second biggest purchase they make, after a house, and there's a lot at stake financially.

 Many insurance companies and banks require a Condition and Valuation survey in order to provide coverage or financing.
 But if you've never had a boat surveyed you might be wondering what to expect when you do need one.
-BoatUS Magazine associate editor and accredited marine surveyor Mark Corke offers up this advice.
+BoatUS Magazine's contributing editor and accredited marine surveyor, Mark Corke, offers up this advice.

 Do Your Research Ahead Of Time

 Decide what sort of boat you want and need.
 Have a look at a few models, then narrow down the list to one or two before you engage a surveyor.
 A surveyor has looked at hundreds or thousands of boats during his career and can offer advice on many boats, but he does not know which boat will suit you.
 One of my clients, after having me check out several boats, eventually asked me if I thought he should buy a power or sailboat!
 You'll need to have your choices much narrower than that.
 The last thing a surveyor wants to do is tell you what kind of boat is best for you.

 Surveyors make copious notes and take lots of

 pictures, which will form the basis of the written

 Don't choose a surveyor on price alone.
 Of course you need to know up front what the cost of the survey will be, but it could be a case of "if you don't pay now, you'll pay later."
 That bargain-basement-price survey could cost you in the long run should the surveyor miss some important fault on the boat.